Our Mission, Ethics and Guidelines

 MindSite News may accept support for coverage of particular topics, but our editorial staff determines what those topics are and retains full control of the resulting stories.
 Editorial copy is never shared with anyone, including donors, prior to publication.

 MindSite News aims to produce reliable, trustworthy journalism – accurate, fair and independent.
 Because we are human, we will sometimes get things wrong.
 When we do, we will acknowledge our mistakes and correct them.
+(Please see our Corrections Policy and Practice, below).

 Ethical journalism should be accurate and fair.
 Journalists should be honest and courageous in gathering, reporting and interpreting information.